 Step 1: Become Aware of Your Lower Body

 Next, bring your awareness above your feet, to the lower parts of your legs.
-Be aware of any sensations that you might experience there.
+Become aware of any sensations that you might experience there.
 Does this part feel energized?
 Or does it feel heavy?
 Slowly move your attention to your knees.
 Feel how the back of the knee touches the chair that you sit on.
-How do you knees feel?
+How do your knees feel?
 Keep on moving your focus upwards and feel your thighs.
 How do they feel?
 Do you feel like you need to present them with a well-deserved work out session?
 Feel the sensation of your thighs touching the surface of the chair.
-If your mind starts wandering around, acceptingly bring your attention back to doing the exercise.
+If your mind starts wandering around, gently bring your attention back to doing the exercise.
 Move your attention to your pelvic area and buttocks.
-Be aware of how your body makes contact with the chair.
+Become aware of how your body makes contact with the chair.

 Step 2: Become Aware of Your Upper Body

 Spend 5 more minutes on this step.
 Start with your torso.
 Feel your stomach.
 How does it feel?
 Is it calm or is it nervous?
 Maybe you will realize that you feel slightly hungry.
 Notice any sensation that might be there, no matter how small.
 Then, move your attention to the lower back.
 Feel how it touches the back of the chair.
-The lower back is one of the body parts that may accumulate tension and tiredness.
+The lower back is one of the body parts that may accumulate more tension and tiredness.
 How does your lower back feel?
 Does it hurt?
 Is it relaxed?
 If you feel any tension or negative sensation just breathe in and breathe out.
 Accept whatever sensations your lower back might be experiencing at the moment and keep doing the exercise.
 If your mind starts to get distracted, gently shift your focus back to your body.

-Continue upwards, scanning the front and the back of your chest.
+Continue upwards, scanning the front and the back of your torso.
 Feel how the upper back makes contact with the surface of the chair.
 Feel how your whole back supports your body on the chair.
 What sensations can you feel?
 If you start thinking about other things, just be aware of it and softly bring your attention back to the body.
 Now, bring the awareness to your hands.
-Start with the fingertips, through the fingers, through the palm of your hands.
+Start with the fingertips, through the fingers, through to the palm of your hands.
 Be aware of any sensations that you may feel.
 Are your hands resting in your lap or on the chair?
 Feel the contact between your hands and forearms and your lap or the chair.
-Move your attention up towards your forearms, through your elbows and the upper part of the arms.
+Move your attention up towards your forearms, through your elbows and the upper part of your arms.